Quimisagi/quimisagi/README.md

 ### About Me

 - 🎓 Currently a Master's student in Japan
-- 🐱 Aspiring hacker with a passion for coding and security
+- 🐱 Aspiring hacker with passion for computers
 - 🌐 Open-source enthusiast — always eager to contribute and learn
 - 🎨 Working on developing a deep learning model for 2D animation inbetweening